 Premiums are introduced as a new RE support scheme and according to the RES Decree and the GoM decision this scheme is only applicable for PV power plants.
-Premiums will be awarded through tender procedures with auctions.
-Commission established by the Ministry of Economy will conduct the procedures for selecting the most advantageous tenderers that will be awarded the right to premiums.
-The Ministry will be also responsible to administer the agreements for premiums and will pay the premiums using funds allocated from the state budget.
+Premiums are awarded through tender procedures with auctions.
+Commission established by the Ministry of Economy conduct the procedures for selecting the most advantageous tenderers that are awarded the right to premiums.
+The Ministry is also responsible to administer the agreements for premiums and pay the premiums using funds allocated from the state budget.
 The tender procedures and public auctions for awarding premiums, signing the agreements and paying the premiums are further specify within the GoM Decree.
-Preferential producer who is awarded a premium will not be eligible for feed-in-tariff for the same power plant, and does not have guaranteed purchase of the generated electricity.
-The preferential producer that uses premiums will sell the generated electricity at the electricity market.
-The GoM decide to implement the fix premium mechanism.
+Preferential producer who is awarded a premium is not eligible for feed-in-tariff for the same power plant, and does not have guaranteed purchase of the generated electricity.
+The preferential producer that uses premiums is